What is Warehouse Management?

 Auditing and surveying your inventory is a must

 You can use DMAIC: Define, Measure, Improve and Control process and also the PDCA: Plan, Do, Check, and Act process along with the use of a cross-functional team to tackle issues.

 Cycle counting and root cause analysis should be your way of approaching the inventory and warehouse surveying and auditing.

-You should make accuracy percentages of every department available to everyone because inventory accuracy records affect all the stakeholders of the warehouse.
+You should make accurate percentages of every department available to everyone because inventory accuracy records affect all the stakeholders of the warehouse.

 15. Warehouse Management System